Encouragement provides the emotional fuel that enables people to hold longer, reach farther and dig deeper than previously believed possible.

 Encouragers naturally draw people to them.

 Let me raise the bar on the definition of encouragement.
-As a leader in a local church, if you are an encourager, people will naturally migrate to you.
-When they see you, they smile and instinctively walk toward you.
+As a leader in a local church, if you are an encourager, people will naturally move toward you.
+When they see you, they smile and instinctively will be drawn toward you.
+They want to be around you.

-Note: drawing people to you is not the goal; it’s the result.
+Note: People being drawn to you is not the goal; it’s the result.
 People want to be around you because of your positive contribution to their life.

 This is not about a charismatic personality.
 It doesn’t matter if five people seek you out or fifty-five people seek you out.
-The point is that people will literally move to you, whether they see you in the church lobby or in Walmart because you cause their life to be a little brighter.
+The point is that people will literally move toward you, whether they see you in the church lobby, a park, a restaurant or Walmart because you cause their life to be a little brighter.

 I’m not referring to people who want permission for something, an extension cord or keys to the storage area, but people who want to be around you!